KoBeWi/Metroidvania-System/README.md

 - Specify in-game cell size, i.e. how a single cell size on the minimap relates to in-game world.
 - Player position tracking using a single method, which automatically discovers cells and sends scene change requests.
 - Override existing cells, assigning them different colors, borders, symbols or even scenes.
-- Create and customize new ad-hoc cells to make random map generators.
+- Create and customize new ad hoc cells to make random map generators.
 - Register and store persistent objects to track their state using automatically or manually assigned IDs.
 - Automatically mark discovered and acquired collectibles on the map.
 - Request runtime save data in a form of a Dictionary, which contains discovered rooms, stored object IDs and customized cells.
 It can be loaded back at any time.